 The state is seeking damages to perform comprehensive investigation and remediation of MTBE contamination sites.

 "We must ensure that our public waters remain clean and safe for the benefit of all our citizens," Delaney said.
-He called the settlement "a substantial recovery that will be used to clean up contaminated groundwaters throughout New Hampshire."
+He called the settlement "a substantial recovery that will be used to clean up contaminated groundwaters throughout New Hampshire.

-At the time the lawsuit was filed, some of the oil companies
+At the time the lawsuit was filed, some of the oil companies said when used as intended, MTBE is safe and effective, and the problem was with leaking gasoline storage tanks.

 MTBE, or methyl tertiary butyl ether, is a petroleum-based additive that has been used in gasoline since the 1970s to increase octane and reduce smog-causing emissions.
 Since 1990, it had been used widely in states with air quality problems to satisfy a federal requirement that gasoline contains 2 percent oxygen.